 COOKING THE PORK

-Once the temperature is stabilized, check the grill every hour to make sure the vents don’t need to be tweaked.
+- Once the temperature is stabilized, check the braai every hour to make sure the vents don’t need to be tweaked.

-Cook the pork shoulder until it reaches a temperature of 70°C in the thickest part, about four hours.
+- Cook the pork shoulder until it reaches a temperature of 70°C in the thickest part, about four hours.
+Not sure how to test the internal temperature?
+Check out our Stainless Steel Thermometer.

-Then, wrap it tightly with aluminium foil, put it back in the grill, increase the heat to 150°C by opening the vents more, and cook until it reaches an internal temperature of at least 100°C, about four more hours.
+- Then, wrap it tightly with aluminium foil, put it back on the braai, increase the heat to 150°C by opening the vents more, and cook until it reaches an internal temperature of at least 100°C, about four more hours.

-Take the roast off the grill, and wrap it in a single piece of aluminium foil to catch any leaking juices.
+- Take the roast off the braai and wrap it in a single piece of aluminium foil to catch any leaking juices.

 PULL THE PORK